jhc-systems/redsniff/README.md

 ###Further Examples

 ####Support for tables

 You can [make assertions about data in an html table] (https://github.com/jhc-systems/redsniff/wiki/Support-for-tables), being as specific as you would like to be

+####Assertions about Downloads

+You can [make assertions about downloadable files](https://github.com/jhc-systems/redsniff/wiki/Support-for-downloads), such as a CSV download, using the table assertions

 ## Similar projects